Arkmandel/My-Programming-Learning-Journey/README.md

 ## Front-end Journey
 - The Base

 I decided to start from the basics, I revisited *HTML* and went to *PUG* as HTMLpreprocessor as it is notonly a more asthetic pleasing syntax, but also easier to code in.
 I also  decided to dive deeper into the *CSS*, going to *SASS* as my CSS preprocessor of choice, mainly for the same reasons as *PUG*.
-I then started revisiting *JavaScript*, discovering *CoffeeScript* midway through my hobbie site programming, then due to it's easy usability I decided to use it.
+I then started revisiting *JavaScript*, but I kept it in vanila *JavaScript* due to incompatibility of my original code to any *JavaScript* Preprocessor.

   - HTML
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=plastic&logo=html5&logoColor=white)